rachaelaber/dispersion/outline.md

 ## Results

-1. Simulations reveal method is robust to changes in incidence [compare.pdf]
+1. Method is robust to changes in number of cases.
+Algebra and simulations.
-2. Increases in dispersion around the holiday periods in the dataset; concurrent with increases in incidence.
+[compare.pdf]
+2. Highly overdispersed incidence patterns occuring more frequently later in time series, consistant with more heterogeneity in transmission, susceptibility and reporting
 [roughdraft_surface.pdf]
-3. Evidence for a change in theta observed across many counties (evidenced by concentration of low p-values concurrent with peak incidence).
+3. Increases in dispersion around the holiday periods in the dataset; concurrent with increases in incidence.
 [roughdraft_surface.pdf]
-4. Highly overdispersed incidence patterns occuring more frequently later in time series, consistant with more heterogeneity in transmission, susceptibility and reporting
+4. Evidence for a change in theta observed across many counties (evidenced by concentration of low p-values concurrent with peak incidence).
 [roughdraft_surface.pdf]

 A change from $\theta = 1000$ to $\theta = 100$ is operationally significant for large populations during times of peak incidence due to variance-mean scaling.
 In particular, for a period of high incidence, the variance/mean ratio will be larger than the variance/mean ratio for smaller incidence (assuming theta is the same in both populations).
 So, a small decrement in theta could have large impacts on the variance in large populations at times of peak incidence.